Skip to main content

 For example, if you have a "Documentation" publication that contains "Getting Started" as a sub-publication, you could branch "Documentation" and set Paligo to automatically branch the "Getting Started" sub-publication too.
 The resulting "Documentation" branch would contain the branched version of the "Getting Started" sub-publication.

-For more details, see Create Branches.
+For more details, see Create a Publication Branch .

 Cross-References in Branches